jdalvarez23/ensure-grading-engine/README.md

 ```html
 <meta name="ensure-grader" content="relative_path_to_tests.json">
 ```
-Note: You can also use a link path to a JSON file.
+Note: You can also use an external link path to a JSON file.

 <!-- There are two optional attributes: `libraries` and `unit-tests`. `libraries` is always optional and `unit-tests` is only necessary for JS quizzes.
 More on JS tests [here](#js-tests). -->